struct/isoalloc/README.md

 # Isolation Alloc

-Isolation Alloc is a secure and fast(ish) memory allocator written in C. Its security strategy is partially inspired by Chrome's PartitionAlloc.
+Isolation Alloc (or IsoAlloc) is a secure and fast(ish) memory allocator written in C. It is a drop in replacement for `malloc` on Linux / Mac OS using `LD_PRELOAD`.
+Its security strategy is partially inspired by Chrome's PartitionAlloc.
 A memory allocation isolation security strategy is best summed up as keeping objects of different sizes or types separate from one another.
+Strict allocation isolation can be achieved using the IsoAlloc APIs directly.

 Isolation Alloc is designed and tested for 64 bit Linux.
 The space afforded by a 64 bit process makes this possible, therefore Isolation Alloc does not support 32 bit targets.
 It may work in a 32 bit address space but it remains untested and the number of bits of entropy provided to `mmap` based page allocations is far too low in a 32 bit process to provide much security value.
-It may work on operating systems other than Linux (it currently compiles on Mac OS) but that is also untested at this time.
+It may work on operating systems other than Linux/Mac OS but that is also untested at this time.

 Additional information about the allocator and some of its design choices can be found [here](http://struct.github.io/iso_alloc.html).